MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 ## Computing a Logistic Regression

 Using the binary *default* variable as the dependent variable, estimate a logistic regression using *year*, *creditScore*, *yearsEmploy*, and *ccDebt* as independent variables.
-Year is an integer value, so that if we include it “as is” in the regression, we would get an estimate of a single coefficient for it indicating the trend in mortgage defaults.
-Instead we can treat year as a categorical or factor variable by using the F function.
-Then we will get a separate coefficient estimated for each year (except the last), telling us which years have higher default rates - controlling for the other variables in the regression.
+Year is an integer value; if we include it as-is in the regression, we would get an estimate of a single coefficient for it indicating the trend in mortgage defaults.

+Alternatively, we can treat year as a categorical or factor variable by using the F function.
+The benefit is that we get a separate coefficient estimated for each year (except the last), telling us which years have higher default rates, while controlling for the other variables in the regression.
 The logistic regression is specified as follows:

 >The `blocksPerRead` argument is ignored if run locally using R Client.
 [Learn more...](#chunking)